Skip to content

 Outsourcing HR functions involves contracting an external provider, such as a PEO or PPO, to handle HR tasks, like payroll, recruitment, and benefits administration.

-PEOs allow businesses to outsource important HR functions, such as payroll, tax filing, benefits administration, compliance, and risk management, so that company leaders focus on growth, strategy, and core goals rather than performing administrative work.
+PEOs allow businesses to outsource important HR functions, such as payroll, tax filing, benefits administration, compliance, and risk management, so that company leaders focus on growth and strategy rather than administrative work.
 PPOs outsource healthcare provider networks on behalf of insurers and employers by negotiating provider contracts and administering claims, which reduces the burden of direct management from the sponsoring organization.

 Cost management